Voting By Mail

 OK...I can't trust, because I couldn't verify that mail-in voting will provide us with results we can believe in.
 It’s simply too new (to voters AND to City staff) and too confusing.
 Anytime we change to something new, there needs to be enough lead time and education and verification to be sure everyone completely understands the drill.

-Patches Fog and 45 F at Juneau, Juneau International Airport, AK
+Light Rain Snow and 36 F at Juneau, Juneau International Airport, AK